duckyondiscord/Alang/README.md

 When defining a functions/classes code, use tabs.
 # Running
 The file extension for Alang is .ag\
-This helps ur system and the executor to find ur Alang program.\
+This helps the executor to find ur Alang program.\
 The syntax is simple.
 Just use the following command:
 `python3 main.py example.ag`